Deficiency Judgment Lawyer

-Larry Tolchinsky represents individuals facing foreclosure and deficiency judgments throughout Broward County and all around Florida.
+Larry Tolchinsky and Alan Sackrin represent individuals facing foreclosure and deficiency judgments throughout Broward County and all around Florida.
 Many foreclosure issues involve complexities that an experienced real estate lawyer is best equipped to handle.
-Larry is an experienced real estate attorney, who is here to answer your questions and evaluate your circumstances.
+Larry is an experienced deficiency judgment attorney, who is here to answer your questions and evaluate your circumstances.
 When you work with him, you can be assured that your matter will be handled with expertise and professionalism giving you peace of mind.

 Contact Larry for more information about deficiency judgments, especially those homeowners who have already lost their home to foreclosure.
-You can contact him by phone at 954-458-8655 or by e-mail through this web site to schedule an appointment and learn more about deficiency judgments.
+You can contact him by phone at 954-458-8655 or by e-mail through this web site to schedule an appointment and learn more.
 He offers a free initial consultation.

 To learn more about Larry Tolchinsky, click on this link: Real Estate Attorney

 Do You Have a Question?

 Please fill out the “Talk With An Attorney” form above to ask a question or you may call us at 954-458-8655.
 We promise to get back to you promptly.
 Ask now.